Board

 Stakeholder Advisory Council

-SPSA, in collaboration with Planet Ark, is establishing a Stakeholder Advisory Council.
-This body aims to foster collaboration, engagement, and support from all stakeholders across the entire soft plastics supply chain.
-It will include representation from relevant government bodies, industry associations, supply chain participants and external experts, ensuring a comprehensive and well-rounded perspective.
-To further strengthen cross-representation and ensure effective communication with SPSA’s leadership, a designated director of the Board will also be a member of the Stakeholder Advisory Council.
+SPSA, in collaboration with Planet Ark, has established a Stakeholder Advisory Council.
+The Stakeholder Advisory Councils aims to foster collaboration, engagement, and support from all stakeholders across the entire soft plastics supply chain.
+It includes representation from relevant government bodies, industry associations, supply chain participants and external experts, ensuring a comprehensive and well-rounded perspective.
+To further strengthen cross-representation and ensure effective communication with SPSA’s leadership, a designated director of the Board is also a member of the Stakeholder Advisory Council.